xhandl/docker-nginx-proxy-auto/README.md

 # Nginx
-### Run and go Docker setup for automated Nginx reverse proxy with Let's Encrypt.
+### Run and go Docker setup for Nginx reverse proxy with autodiscovery and Let's Encrypt.

 <br />